Career Differentiation and Exploration

 MD 903 Critical Care Medicine overview (4 weeks)

-MD 903 fills the critical care graduation requirement.
-During this rotation, students will have advanced clinical experience in critical care medicine.
-The rotation will take place in a designated intensive care unit.
-During this rotation students will function as first year residents under the direction of faculty and residents.
-At the conclusion of this rotation students will demonstrate competence in the learning objectives outlined below.
+MD 903 fulfills the critical care graduation requirement.
+During this rotation, you will gain advanced clinical experience in critical care medicine by working in a designated intensive care unit.
+During this rotation, you will function as a first-year resident under the direction of faculty and residents.
+By the conclusion of this rotation, fourth-year students will:

-- Achieve a familiarity with the intensive care unit and working with the multidisciplinary team.
+- Become familiar with the intensive care unit and working with the multidisciplinary team

-- Learn ‘multitasking’ skills to allow the student to care for patients with complex needs simultaneously.
+- Learn multitasking skills to allow you to care for patients with complex needs simultaneously

 MD 911 Emergency Medicine Clerkship Overview (4 weeks)